VHA LGBTQ+ Health Program

 The Department of Veterans Affairs (VA) welcomes all Veterans, families, caregivers, and survivor beneficiaries, including diverse gender identities and sexual orientations.
-LGBTQ+ refers to lesbian, gay, bisexual, transgender, queer/questioning identities.
-The ‘+’ sign also captures identities beyond LGBTQ, including pansexual, asexual, agender, gender diverse, nonbinary, gender-neutral, and other identities.
+“LGBTQ+” refers to lesbian, gay, bisexual, transgender, and queer identities.
+The “+” sign captures identities beyond LGBTQ, including but not limited to questioning, pansexual, asexual, agender, gender diverse, nonbinary, gender-neutral, and other identities.
 LGBTQ+ Veterans have faced stigma and discrimination, which can affect health.
 As a healthcare institution, we need to make sure that LGBTQ+ Veterans know that they are welcome at Veterans Health Administration (VHA).

 Available Health Care Services